-- (1) "Label" means all information-bearing material attached to or a part of a malt beverage container (including the cap). - (2) All malt beverage labels must comply with the requirements of the Commission's advertising rules (OAR Chapter 845, Division 7), the Bottle Bill (ORS 459.810 to 459.890 and OAR Chapter 845, Division 20), ORS 471.220, 471.235, OAR 845-010-0206 and this rule and must be approved by the Bureau of Alcohol, Tobacco and Firearms.
-If a manufacturer or wholesaler sells a malt beverage in Oregon that does not comply with the labeling requirements, the Commission may, in addition to any other sanction, require the licensee to stop selling and recall the malt beverage. - (3) Any licensee dealing in malt beverages will give the Commission an analysis of the licensee's malt beverage product upon request.
-The Commission may prohibit the sale of any malt beverage if, in its discretion, it finds that the malt beverage is not of good quality or that the alcohol content does not conform to the law or to the label of the container. - (4) ORS 471.220 and 471.315 prohibit calling a malt beverage "beer" if it contains more than five and seven-tenths percent alcohol by volume.
-All malt beverages exceeding five and seven-tenths percent alcohol by volume must show in conspicuous type on the label or container the alcoholic content by volume within a tolerance not to exceed five-tenths of one percent. - (5) No person may alter or remove a label on malt beverages produced, bottled or for sale in Oregon, except to add labeling to comply with federal or state laws.
+(1) "Label" means all information-bearing material attached to or a part of a malt beverage container (including the cap).

+(2) All malt beverage labels must comply with the requirements of the Commissions advertising rules (OAR chapter 845, division 007), the Bottle Bill (ORS 459A.700 to 459A.740 and OAR chapter 845, division 020), ORS 471.220, 471.235, OAR 845-010-0206 and this rule and must be approved by the Bureau of Alcohol, Tobacco and Firearms.
+If a manufacturer or wholesaler sells a malt beverage in Oregon that does not comply with the labeling requirements, the Commission may, in addition to any other sanction, require the licensee to stop selling and recall the malt beverage.

+(3) Any licensee dealing in malt beverages will give the Commission an analysis of the licensees malt beverage product upon request.
+The Commission may prohibit the sale of any malt beverage if, in its discretion, it finds that the malt beverage is not of good quality or that the alcohol content does not conform to the law or to the label of the container.

+(4) ORS 471.448 prohibits calling a malt beverage beer if it contains more than six percent alcohol by volume.
+All malt beverages exceeding six percent alcohol by volume must show in conspicuous type on the label or container the alcoholic content by volume within a tolerance not to exceed five-tenths of one percent.

+(5) No person may alter or remove a label on malt beverages produced, bottled or for sale in Oregon, except to add labeling to comply with federal or state laws.